 - Species guides: "Complete Guide to Inshore Redfish in [Region]" — targets research-phase anglers deciding where to go

-- Location pages: If you fish multiple bodies of water, a dedicated page per location captures "[lake/river/bay] fishing guide" searches that your general service page won't
+- Location pages: If you fish multiple bodies of water, a dedicated page per location answers "[lake/river/bay] fishing guide" searches that your general service page won't

 - Trip-type comparisons: "Fly Fishing vs. Conventional for [Species] in [Region]" — draws specificity-seekers who are close to booking